 Carolyn Darbyshire-McRorie is of Métis heritage and began curling at the young age of 11.
 She went on to win a silver medal at the 2010 Olympic Winter Games as the second for the rink skipped by Cheryl Bernard.

 She became a coach when her competitive playing days were over and worked with China’s top women’s curling teams to prepare for Beijing 2022.

 Kenneth Moore was a Canadian ice hockey player who participated in the Lake Placid Olympic Winter Games in 1932.
-Moore and his teammates from the Winnipeg Hockey Club were Canada’s only athletes during the Games to reach the top of the podium.
+Moore and his teammates from the Winnipeg Hockey Club were Canada’s only athletes to reach the top of the podium at those Games.

 The right winger was a member of the Peepeekisis First Nation in Saskatchewan and is Canada’s first Indigenous Olympic gold medallist.
 His accomplishment was not widely recognized until after his passing in 1982 when family members discovered old artifacts in boxes, including his Olympic gold medal.

 Jesse Cockney made his Olympic debut at Sochi 2014.
-Throughout his cross-country skiing career, Cockney has expressed his pride for his Indigenous heritage as an Inuvialuit and made it his goal to be a positive role model for all youth of aboriginal heritage.
+Throughout his cross-country skiing career, Cockney has expressed his pride for his Indigenous heritage as an Inuvialuit and made it his goal to be a positive role model for all youth of Indigenous heritage.

 As a way to connect with Indigenous students off the skis, Cockney has made it his initiative to mentor First Nations, Inuit, and Metis students in the Classroom Champions program.

 Jocelyne Larocque is a three-time Olympian who showcased her Métis pride in becoming the first Indigenous player to represent Canada in women’s hockey on an international stage.
 She won gold at Sochi 2014 and Beijing 2022, to go with a silver at PyeongChang 2018.

 In 2018, Larocque was recognized as a recipient of the Tom Longboat Award, given to the top female and top male athletes of Indigenous heritage in Canada.
 In early 2021, she was named Manitoba Indigenous Female Athlete of the Decade.